ChibugoOhanyiri/AI-automation-portfolio/calendar-and-meeting-prep-workflow/README.md

 ## Mock vs Live Integrations

-This build was constructed without access to the live company's accounts.
+This build was created without access to the company's live accounts.
 The architecture, routing, data matching, and AI generation are all production-ready.
 The following are simulated:

-**Gmail threads** — Simulated because Gmail thread search requires access to founder's mailbox.
-The mock data reflects realistic email history with the demo contacts.
+**Gmail threads**: Simulated because Gmail thread search requires access to the founder's mailbox.
+The mock data reflects a realistic email history with the demo contacts.

-**Fyxer summaries** — Simulated using real anonymised transcripts from Fyxer sessions provided in the task materials.
+**Fyxer summaries**: Simulated using real anonymized transcripts from Fyxer sessions provided in the task materials.
 The data was adapted to fit the mock contacts and reflects the expected Fyxer API response schema.

-**LinkedIn via Apify** — Simulated because there are no real LinkedIn profiles for the mock contacts.
+**LinkedIn via Apify**: Simulated because there are no real LinkedIn profiles for the mock contacts.
 The Apify integration path is fully documented and production-ready.

 ---